AC Optimal Power Flow

 In the AC optimal power flow model, the active and reactive power outputs of the generators are expressed as nonlinear functions of the bus voltage magnitudes and angles.
 As a result, the variables in this model include the active and reactive power outputs of the generators, as well as the bus voltage magnitudes and angles:

 It is important to note that this is not a comprehensive set of optimization variables.
-When the cost function is defined as a piecewise linear function comprising multiple segments, as illustrated in the case of the active power output cost for Generator 2, JuliaGrid automatically generates helper optimization variables named actwise and reactwise, and formulates a set of linear constraints to effectively address these cost functions.
-For the sake of simplicity, we initially assume that Generator 2 is out-of-service.
+When the cost function is defined as a piecewise linear function comprising multiple segments, as illustrated in the case of the active power output cost for Generator 2, JuliaGrid automatically generates helper optimization variables named actwise or reactwise, and formulates a set of linear constraints to effectively address these cost functions.
+For simplicity, this section initially assumes that Generator 2 is out-of-service.
 Consequently, the helper variable is not included in the set of optimization variables.
-However, as we progress through this manual, we will activate the generator, introducing the helper variable and additional constraints to the optimization model.
+Later sections activate the generator, introducing the helper variable and additional constraints to the optimization model.

 It is worth emphasizing that in instances where a piecewise linear cost function consists of only a single segment, as demonstrated by the reactive power output cost of Generator 2, the function is modeled as a standard linear function, avoiding the need for additional helper optimization variables.